FRSOURCE/cypress-plugin-visual-regression-diff/README.md

 ## Example

 Still got troubles with installation?
-Have a look at [example directory of this repo](./example) to see how this plugin can be used in e2e or component-testing Cypress environment within your project.
+Have a look at [examples directory of this repo](./examples) to see how this plugin can be used in e2e or component-testing Cypress environment within your project.

 ## Automatic clean up of unused images